KILLERDUTCH/CSS-Forensics/README.md

 ---

-⚠️ "!important" Detection
+"!important" Detection

-"!important" isn't automatically bad, but excessive usage can make the CSS cascade harder to reason about.
+"!important" is not automatically a problem, but excessive usage can make the cascade harder to understand and maintain.

 Example: